MohammadAarizMahfooz/FlappyBird/README.md

 # FlappyBird
 Flappy Bird game made with python.
+This game is made with pygame module in python and it is a very interesting and amazing game.
+You will definitely like it